 Getting tax forms and publications.
-Go to IRS.gov/ forms to view, download, or print all of the forms and publications you may need.
-You can also download and view popular tax publications and instructions (including the 1040 instructions) on mobile devices as an eBook at no charge.
-Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.
+Go to IRS.gov/ Forms to view, download, or print all of the forms, instructions, and publications you may need.
+You can also download and view popular tax publications and instructions (including the 1040 and 1040-SR instructions) on mobile devices as an eBook at no charge at IRS.gov/eBooks.
+Or you can go to IRS.gov/OrderForms to place an order and have them mailed to you within 10 business days.
+Access your online account (individual taxpayers only).
+Go to IRS.gov/Account to securely access information about your federal tax account.